anavarre/drupal-8-tools/cmi/README.md

 -----

 - Very much inspired by @yched in https://gist.github.com/yched/7369557 (https://drupal.org/node/2130441).
-- This is a Proof Of Concept only. drush will always be preferred.
+- This is a Proof Of Concept only.
+Drush will always be preferred.
 - Do NOT use in production.